G-Benn/arxiv-classification/README.md

     Clustering analysis and relation graph of each paper category NLP creation of paper abstract from full text of a paper Can we predict the category(ies) of a paper (with predicted likliehood) with the text?
-Current months of files downloaded:
+    Basic analysis of who (category) uploads the most, has most authors, etc Most likely to just import a pdf as their final paper (annoying me) Current months of files downloaded:
 1812
 1811